-You will learn to effectively communicate your own scientific ideas and results by applying best visual communication practices to your research communication.
-You will understand the principles and useful design approaches used by experts.
-You will get actionable advice and feedback on your own pre-submitted materials.
-It is an immersive webinar, structured, easy to follow, memorable, useful and fun.
+Strategies for effective communication scientific ideas and results by applying best visual communication practices to research communication were discussed.
+Understanding of principles and useful design approaches used by experts was discussed.
+Participants were given actionable advice and feedback on their own pre-submitted materials.
+It was an immersive webinar, structured, easy to follow, memorable, useful and fun.

 Date: November 25 (9.00-16.30) + November 26 (9.00-13.30)